iconify/documentation/documents/pages/articles/add-icon-set/index.md

 ### Icons, not pictures {#no-pictures}

 Icon sets must contain only icons, which can be used as a small icon, not as a large image.
-Collections of high detail vector images that are meant to be used as large images are not acceptable.
+Collections of vector images with high details, that are meant to be used as large images are not acceptable.

 ### Quality

-Additionally, an icon set might be denied on the basis of low quality.
+Additionally, addition of an icon set might be declined on the basis of low quality.

 If you are new to icon design, [Google Material Icons website has excellent guidelines for designing icons](https://material.io/design/iconography/system-icons.html#grid-and-keyline-shapes).

 Those guidelines are specific to material design, but the same principles apply to most icons.
 Even though icons are vector images, displays are pixel devices and icon edges are blurred if shape is not aligned to the edge of a pixel.
 Icon sets that follow a specific grid, have padding, shapes aligned to pixel edges, are the best looking icon sets.

-## Benefits

-With that in mind, if you still want to add an icon set, what are the benefits of doing it?

-- Iconify is open source, all icon sets are also open source and they are used by many open source projects.
-Do you feel like contributing to open source projects?
-- Each icon set has an information section, which includes author name and link to repository.
-It is shown on websites that list icons, it is shown in Figma and Sketch plugin.
-It might get you some visitors, followers and links for search engines.

 ## Submit icon set